Vaccines play a very important roll in protecting your pet against potentially fatal diseases.

-Puppies are temporarily protected against many diseases by antibodies received through colostrum (first milk) from their mother.
-These maternal antibodies decline in the first few months of their lives, however until they drop sufficiently they can also neutralise vaccines.
-This is why a series of vaccinations is necessary in a puppy.
+Puppies are temporarily protected against many diseases by antibodies received through their mother’s milk.
+These maternal antibodies decline in the first few weeks of their lives, after which they need a vaccination to induce immunity.
+The age at which maternal antibodies drop enough to require vaccination is highly variable, which is why a series of vaccinations is necessary in a puppy.

-The immunity from puppy vaccination can decrease over time, and your pet can again become susceptible to disease.
+The immunity from puppy vaccination weakens over time and your pet can again become susceptible to disease.
 Annual health checks and booster vaccinations, as required, will provide the best protection for the life of your pet.

 Following vaccination your dog may be off-colour for a day or two, or have some slight swelling or tenderness at the injection site.
 Access to food and water and a comfortable area to rest are usually all that is required for a quick recovery.
-However, if the response seems more severe, you should contact the Veterinary team at Fremantle Animal Hospital for advice.
+However, if the response seems more severe, you should contact us for advice.

 INFECTIOUS DISEASES OF DOGS THAT WE VACCINATE AGAINST

 Canine parvovirus is a disease that affects dogs of all ages but is most serious in young pups and older dogs.
 The virus attacks the intestines causing bloodstained diarrhoea, uncontrollable vomiting and severe abdominal pain.
 Some infected dogs will die from parvovirus, even if they receiveintensive veterinary care.